johann-solo/oliveandmango.github.io/_posts/blog/2017-08-07-roasted-vegatable-frittata.md

 ---
 layout: post
 title: Roasted Vegetable Frittata &mdash; a must  have on your brunch list.
-date: 2017-08-07
+date: 2017-08-07T00:00:00.000Z
 author: Joanne
 thumbnail: /images/uploads/2017_08_07_vegetable_frittata_1.jpg
 image: null
 categories: blog
 tags: food
+excerpt: >-
-excerpt: <p>Creamy, sweet from roasting the veggies and savory with the added cheese and bacon!</p>
+  <p>Creamy, sweet from roasting the veggies and savory with the added cheese
+  and bacon!</p>
 ---
 ​
 I will be keeping this post pretty simple and short folks.
 I make this frittata a lot.
 And for obvious reasons.
 My love for roasted veggies and how darn delicious it is!
 It's perfect for brunch and slow holiday or weekend mornings.
-When I do make it there's usually leftovers when it's just the two of us and I absolutely love having it for dinner too with a glass of white wine and some green!
+When I do make it there's usually leftovers when it's just the two of us and I absolutely love having it for dinner too with a glass of white wine and some greens!
 And it's great on toast the next day  as well slathered with some hot sauce.
 <br>
 <br>
 ![Roasted Vegetable Frittata](/images/uploads/2017_08_07_vegetable_frittata_2.jpg)